ayai-ai/ayai-deploy/README.md

 The servers were set up to run with Vagrant, which runs these servers inside of a virtual machine.
 Vagrant is supposed to make it easier to run the servers on any platform.

+When testing small changes, you can try running the back-end server with `sbt run`, from your IDE, instead of running the server in Vagrant.
+However, when the server is run outside of Vagrant, the admin interface (which provides account creation, character creation, and editing game objects) will not work.

 ## Instructions

 Before running `launch_ayai`, read the comments at its top.
 That script has not been tested yet.